 Step 1: Prep.
 Figure out what you’ve got, what you need, and get everything ready.
 You need an honest assessment of your culture--to really make your Base and your Secret Sauce great, you need to start by knowing "what is."
-Sorry to mess with the metaphor, but we now call that "Mapping your Workplace Genome."
-See below.

 Step 2: Mix and Shape.
 Prepare the elements that will come together in the final dish.
 Make a series of visible short-term changes inside your organization that start moving the needle on culture strength.
 Better staff meetings, clearer policies, improved collaboration.
 Pick the low-hanging fruit that will show your people what a strong culture really looks like.
 I call this “making it real.”